sopra-fs24-group-6/Server/README.md

   - **Liability**: The software is provided "as-is" without warranties or guarantees, and the authors are not liable for any damages.
   - **Warranty**: The license explicitly disclaims any warranties.

+### Use of Third-Party Services

+This project uses the Google Cloud Translation API to provide translation services.
+The use of the Google Cloud Translation API is governed by Google's Terms of Service and Privacy Policy.
+Users of this project must comply with these terms when using the translation features.

 For more details, please refer to the full [Apache License 2.0 text](https://www.apache.org/licenses/LICENSE-2.0).